vsphere-tmm/vsphere-supervisor/nsx-requirements.md

 ### NSX Manager

-- Install and Configure a 3 Node NSX Manager Cluster with a VIP as recommended for production environments.
+- Install and configure a 3 Node NSX Manager Cluster with a VIP as recommended for production environments.
 See [NSX Manager Install Guide](https://techdocs.broadcom.com/us/en/vmware-cis/nsx/vmware-nsx/4-2/installation-guide/nsx-transformers-installation-guide.html)
-- NSX Managers should be deployed as **Large** or **X-Large** to ensure they can support the Supervisor in a scaled deployment environment.
+- NSX Managers should be deployed as **Large** or **X-Large** to support the Supervisor in a scaled deployment environment.
 - For production deployment, 3 NSX Managers should be deployed.

 | NSX Manager Size  | Supported Number of Hypervisors | Supported vSphere Clusters prepared for NSX |